S-Kuchta/eldarion/README.md

 #### Wearable items
 - increases hero ability points.
 There are five slots that can be obtained - Body, Boots, Hands, Head and Weapon.
 - On each slot you can have only one item.
 - During game is possible to change wearable items with no cost.
-Old item will not be removed.
+Old item will not be removed from inventory.
 - Wearable items can have 4 types of quality:
   - Basic - the lowest item quality.
 Basic items randomly drops from enemy or can be bought from vendors.
   - Improved - to achieve Improved item quality you need to reforge your item with basic quality - for this you need to have specific crafting reagent items